-Current Policy - What Exists Today in the Community Recognition Policy Flags will remain in place for one day (up to 24 hours) and will occur on the requested date, as per the submitted application.
-Flags will remain in place for one day (up to 24 hours) and will occur on the approved date.
-Revised to clarify the "approved" date, not the "requested" date.
+Current Policy - What Exists Today in the Community Recognition Policy Proposed Policy - If the information in a specific section is unchanged, or has required minimal revision to terminology only, "No change" will appear.
+Rationale - Why changes (deletions and/or additions) to the revised policy were made.
+Flags will remain in place for one day (up to 24 Flags will remain in place for one day (up to Revised to clarify the "approved" date, not hours) and will occur on the requested date, as 24 hours) and will occur on the approved the "requested" date. per the submitted application. date.
 In the event that the Welcome Desk is not available, the flag must be provided to staff at the designated flag pole on Mississauga Celebration Square thirty minutes prior to the flag raising event.
 The requestor may arrange to retrieve the flag from Facility and Property Management staff when it is lowered 24 hours later or, if this is not possible, the flag will be retained by Facility and Property Management staff until such time as the Welcome Desk reopens.
 Organizations will be notified when the Welcome Desk is open or other arrangements can be made for the requestor to retrieve the flag.
-Flags that are not retrieved within ten business days of notification will be disposed of by staff privately and in a respectful manner.
-New section to address the current and any future situations when the Welcome Desk is closed.
+Flags that are not retrieved within ten business days of notification will be disposed of by staff privately and in a respectful New section to address the current and any future situations when the Welcome Desk is closed.
 Flags will remain in place for one day (up to 24 hours) and will occur on the approved date.
 In the event that there is a half-masting planned for the day following a flag raising, which wouldn't allow the community flag to be flown for 24 hours, Strategic Communications staff will advise the requestor as soon as possible.